 0433 687 838.

-Animal Acupuncture and bodywork consultations are also available weekly at Montmorency Veterinary Hospital.
-Appointments are booked directly on 9435 1833.
+Animal Acupuncture and biomechanical consultations are also available weekly at Eltham Central Veterinary Hospital.
+Appointments are booked directly on 9439 1111.

-At Montmorency Vet, Dr Aish works as a visiting consultant and all patents will be referred back to their regular veterinarian for medications and general vet care.
+At Eltham Central Vet Dr Aish works as a visiting consultant and all patents will be referred back to their regular veterinarian for medications and general vet care.